diverta/picol/README.md

 https://github.com/diverta/kuroco-sdk#installation

-We prepared example of configuration in this repo,
-you can refer it: `./kuroco.config.sample.json`.

 In addition, this app is deployed to firebase hosting in Diverta.
-Please refer [deploy] if you want to know how to do it.
+Please refer [Deploy] if you want to know how to do it.

 ## Project setup && deploy to your Firebase in short